 Whenever you have players limping into pots, you will want to isolate them often with a wide range of hands, making sure that you have a position when you do so.

-Weak players will often limp in with hands like 9-8s or even as weak as 7-6 off-suit or small pocket pairs and will play these hands in a very straightforward way.
+Weak players often limp in with hands like 9-8s or even as weak as 7-6 off-suit or small pocket pairs and play these hands very straightforwardly.

 For instance, a player may limp in with 7-6, call your 4x raise before the flop, and then easily fold when the flop doesn’t hit their hand.